 In general, only the general meeting of shareholders is entitled to increase a company's share capital, unless the board of directors has been authorised to do so (pursuant to the CCA).
 However, such an authorisation is not valid in the context of a takeover bid, during which the board, in general, cannot increase the share capital by means of a contribution in kind or in cash with the cancellation or restriction of the shareholders' pre-emptive right.
 However, the general meeting may authorise the board of directors to increase the share capital during the offer period by means of a contribution in kind or in cash with cancellation or restriction of the shareholders' pre-emptive right, provided:

 - the board has been specifically authorised to do so within the past three years;

 - the newly issued shares are fully paid up;

 - the number of new shares does not exceed 10 per cent of the number of existing shares; and

 - the subscription price is at least equal to the offer price.

-- Issuance of convertible bonds or subscription rights (warrants): these instruments may be issued by the general meeting of shareholders and may, for example, be convertible or exercisable upon the launch of a takeover bid.
+These instruments may be issued by the general meeting of shareholders and may, for example, be convertible or exercisable upon the launch of a takeover bid.
 It is also possible to create a pyramidal ownership structure or issue share certificates.

-As a general rule, in keeping with the Takeover Directive, the target company's board of directors must act in the company's interest.
-It may, therefore, seek out an alternative bidder (or white knight).
-Belgian law specifically provides that the target company need not inform the FSMA of the fact that it is searching for an alternative bidder (while it should inform the bidder and the FSMA of any decision in relation to the issuance of shares or that is liable to frustrate the bid).
+As a general rule, in keeping with the Takeover Directive, the target company's board of directors must act in the company's interests.
+It may, therefore, seek an alternative bidder (or white knight).
+Belgian law specifically provides that the target company need not inform the FSMA of the fact that it is searching for an alternative bidder (although it should inform the bidder and the FSMA of any decision in relation to the issuance of shares or that is liable to frustrate the bid).